shapehq/shp_api/README.md

 The gem currently consists of two parts:

 * Common resque_from blocks for API controllers.
-The gem will report errors to Opbeat if installed.
 * Common responses for API JSON views.